 Chiropractic Treatment of Piriformis Syndrome

 The two piriformis muscles sit behind the hip sockets, extending from the upper, outer corner of each femur (thighbone) to the sacrum.
-These two pear-shaped muscles are joined by a band of connective tissue, or fascia, that stretches across the sacrum just above the tailbone.
+A band of fascia, or connective tissue, runs across the sacrum just above the tailbone and connects these two pear-shaped muscles.

-The primary function of the piriformis is the external rotation of the hip, which is why swinging a golf club can cause piriformis syndrome. is The piriformis muscle is part of the hip rotator cuff, which are small, deep muscles that rotate the leg outward at the hip.
+The primary function of the piriformis is the external rotation of the hip, which is why swinging a golf club can cause piriformis syndrome.
+The piriformis muscle is part of the hip rotator cuff, which are small, deep muscles that rotate the leg outward at the hip.

 Piriformis syndrome effects women more than men in a ratio of 6:1.